 - Westchester Medical Behavioral Center

 A detailed description of the off-campus experience is published by the CEO each year and fully describes the guidelines and timetable for internships.
-Students interested in arranging an internship in psychology should visit the Career Education Office, and then contact their individual academic advisers.
+Students interested in arranging an internship in psychology should visit the Career Education Office, and then contact their individual academic advisors.